msys2/msys2.github.io/docs/index.md

     :: To complete this update all MSYS2 processes including this terminal will be closed.
 Confirm to proceed [Y/n] Y
     ```

-    The last error is expected and won't be an issue.

 6. Run "MSYS2 MSYS" from Start menu.
 Update the rest of the base packages with `pacman -Su`:

     ```